Rhonda Garelick

 Rhonda K. Garelick is an American professor and author.
 She is currently a professor of English with a special joint appointment in the Hixson-Lied College of Fine and Performing Arts.
 She is the founder and director of the Interdisciplinary Arts Symposium based in the Hixson-Lied College.
+She is the founding director of the Interdisciplinary Institute for Public Humanities at Hofstra University, where she is also the John Cranford Adams Distinguished Professor of Literature.
 She is a scholar of performance, fashion, literature, visual arts, and cultural politics.

 Biography

 She received her doctorate, masters, and bachelor's degrees in French and comparative literature from Yale University, doing graduate work at the University of Paris/VII afterwards.
 She has spent several years as a research strategy consultant to industries including but not limited to, fashion, television, and journalism.
 She has taught at Yale University, University of Colorado Boulder, Columbia University, Connecticut College, and the University of Nebraska–Lincoln.

 She is the author of the novel Mademoiselle: Coco Chanel and the Pulse of History, published in 2014.
 She was the 2010 winner for publication design from the American Alliance of Museums for her book Fabulous Harlequin: ORLAN and the Patchwork Self, which was also named a 2011 Book of Critical Interest by Critical Inquiry.
 She also co-edited a special, double issue of Southwest Review, entitled "Performance as Style/Style as Performance", which was named a "Notable Special Issue" in The Best American Essays.
 Her pieces have been in the New York Times, New York Newsday, the International Herald Tribune, and the Sydney Morning Herald, as well as several literary journals, critical anthologies, and museum catalogs.

 She has received rewards from the National Endowment for the Humanities, The Whiting Foundation, The Getty Research Institute, The American Council of Learned Societies, The Dedalus Foundation, The American Association of University Women, and the French Government.
 In 2006 she received a Guggenheim Foundation Fellowship.